dishak14/pes_asic_class/README.md

 Application software --> Operating System --> Compiler --> Assembler --> Hardware

 Compiler converts the C program to assembly level program which consists of instructions in the form of .exe file.
 These instructions act as an abstract interface between the C program and the hardware, it is called Instruction Set Architecture (ISA).
 (PART 1 OF THE COURSE)

 The instruction set is taken into account and a corresponding HDL code is written for it which when synthesized gives us a Gate Level RTL netlist, the physical design implementation of the netlist is created which gives us the layout of the hardware.
+(PART 2 OF THE COURSE)

 </details>